Resurrection Lutheran Church COVID-19 Mitigation Plan

 - Indoor gatherings public gatherings should be limited to the number of participants that will allow 6 ft social distancing to be maintained if individuals who are not fully vaccinated are present.
 Masks must be worn by all if individuals who are not fully vaccinated are present.

-- Fabric face coverings, when masks / face coverings are required, when possible (see Respiratory Etiquette, below).
+- Fabric face coverings, when masks / face coverings are encouraged, but not required, when possible (see Respiratory Etiquette, below).
+During worship, other that worship leaders, worshipers should mask when singing.
 See CDC Improve How Your Mask Protects You for helpful information on face coverings:

 COVID-19 Entry Checks